Cookbooks, Food Books, And Magazine Reviews

 The Tummy Trilogy is actually three books in one, all long out of print, but occasionally available used.

 Rich, complex, not like any other liver, more akin to eating a stick of the richest buttery cream cheese imaginable.
+This book outlines how a 5,000-year-old delicacy inspired the world's fiercest food fight.

 This is a great cooking magazine.
 The authors have grown from a really good magazine that people in the know swore by, to a great website, to a TV show, and have recently added another magazine.